Marble Countertop Sealing Service Las Vegas — Professional Stone Protection

 A: Yes, for routine maintenance resealing on undamaged marble.
 Clean thoroughly, apply sealer in small sections, buff off all excess before it dries, and allow 24 hours cure time.
 If your marble has etch marks, scratches, or stains, professional restoration should come before sealing.

-A: Standalone sealing costs $0.50–$2 per square foot.
-Sealing included with polishing or full restoration is typically bundled into the job cost.
+A: $0.50–$2 per square foot for standalone sealing.
+Most kitchen jobs run $150–$400 total.
+Sealing bundled with polishing or restoration is typically included in the job price.
 Call (702) 809-8436 for a free estimate.

-Related Guides
+Related Services